New Paragraph

 Drop-in attendance is welcome for all regular practice periods.
 Come when you can!
 You do not have to be a Zen practitioner, a Buddhist, an experienced meditator, or a Unitarian Universalist (UU) to attend.
 There is no charge to participate.

-Day-long and multi-day practice opportunities are also offered from time to time, usually in concert with Empty Moon Zen - a larger UU friendly sangha with which we are affiliated.
-These events will be announced through the group's email list, UUC News and Calendar.
-Registration is open now for the Awakening with the World: Silent Forest Retreat, December 5-8 in North Bend, WA.
+Special gatherings and multi-day practice opportunities are also offered from time to time, usually in concert with Empty Moon Zen - the larger, UU friendly sangha with which we are affiliated.
+These events will be announced through the group's email list and the UUC News Blog and Calendar.

-We use the Empty Moon Zen liturgy book for chants during all practice periods - it is available here for online viewing or downloading to print (scroll down a little on the home page, and you'll see the link).
-The books are provided for use at all on-site practice periods.
+We use the Empty Moon Zen liturgy book for chants during all practice periods - it is available here for online viewing or downloading to print.
+Chant books are provided for use at all on-site practice periods.

-Join our Zen Meditation & Study group in UUC Connect (login required) to find Zoom links, or contact Janine Larsen for connection info.
+Join our Zen Meditation & Study group in UUC Connect (login required) to find Zoom links, or contact Janine Larsen or the Church Office for connection info.

 Our current Dharma Text:

-James Ishmael Ford is a UU Minister and is the founder and Guiding Teacher of Empty Moon Zen Sanghas, our dharma family.
+James Ishmael Ford is a retired UU Minister and is the Founding Teacher of Empty Moon Zen Sanghas, our dharma family.

-Our two-hour meditation & study group on Tuesdays & Fridays are the most widely attended of our various practice periods (briefly outlined above).
+Our two-hour meditation & study group on Tuesdays & Fridays are the most widely attended of our various practice periods.
 It includes simple opening and closing chants, two periods of silent sitting, walking meditation, refreshment, and teaching.
-(View or download our liturgy book so that you can join us – or just listen if you prefer.)
-Most often, the group explores teaching through a book; sometimes there may be a dharma talk or other discussion.
+Most often, our teaching of the day is a shared reading from a selected Dharma Text; sometimes there may be a dharma talk or other discussion.

 Arrive 5-10 minutes early if possible.
-Choose your seat and settle into your posture.
+We do our best to greet visitors, ask about meditation experience, and help you find your seat and settle into your posture.
 If you arrive after the sitting period has begun, please enter quietly and take any available seat.
-At the beginning of the first period, the practice leader will ask if anyone needs meditation instruction, and may lead a guided meditation for all or offer a separate room for those who wish assistance.
+The practice leader may lead a guided meditation for all; if there's need, we may offer instruction in a separate room for those who wish assistance.
 Otherwise, simply follow this general advice for meditation practice:

 Sitting still, just pay attention to what is going on around you and within you.
 Notice your breathing or other sensations in the body.
 Allow curiosity to arise in its own time.
 Be gentle with yourself.
 Just start again when the mind wanders.